 Guided tours are a lifesaver if you don’t want to worry about arranging transportation, driving in the winter or standing around on a cold train platform.

-Take the stress out planning and book this full day trip that takes you directly from Munich to Neuschwanstein.
+Take the stress out planning and book this full day trip that takes you directly from Munich to Neuschwanstein by van.
 On the return, you’ll even get a chance to visit the Church of Wieskirch and a Bavarian farm for a cheese tasting session.

 If you want to make the most out of your day trip, check out this day trip that also takes you to Linderhof Castle.
-In this tour, you’ll get to see another one of Ludwig’s royal palaces before making your way to Neuschwanstein.
+In this tour by bus, you’ll get to see another one of Ludwig’s royal palaces before making your way to Neuschwanstein.

 You can also get here easily by public transportation.
 If you’re doing this, we highly suggest purchasing the Bayern Ticket.
 It gives you unlimited rides in one day within Bavaria, which will save you money for the train and bus rides you need to take to Neuschwanstein.